EzekTec-Inc/agentflow-python/README.md

 # agentflow-python

 **agentflow-python** is a minimalist, async-first Python framework for building, orchestrating, and managing AI agents and workflows.
-It is inspired by the Rust [agentflow](https://<_>) crate, created by Stephen Ezekwem (stephen.ezekwem@gmail.com), and brings its composable, language-agnostic patterns to Python.
+It is inspired by the Rust [agentflow](https://<_>) crate, created by Stephen Ezekwem, and brings its composable, language-agnostic patterns to Python.

 The core library is named `agentflow` and is located in the `agentflow-python/agentflow/` directory.
 Example scripts are in `agentflow-python/examples/`.
 The package is not yet published to PyPI, but can be used directly from source.